sian504/the-big-feed/README.md

 The site is fully responsive on desktop, mobile and tablet allowing users to utilise the website wherever they are no matter what their device.

 This satisfies the user story: As a returning user, I want to access the site's social media links, so I can follow their updates on different platforms and share this with my friends.

+---

+## What I used

+To create this project I used the following:

+- [HTML](https://www.w3schools.com/html/html_intro.asp) - The coding language used to create the structure of the website.
+- [CSS](https://www.w3schools.com/css/css_intro.asp)  -The coding language used to style the site throughout.
+- [Javascript](https://www.w3schools.com/js/js_intro.asp) - The coding language used for all the interactive components of the website.
+I used Bootstrap, JQuery and my own Javascript script within this project.
+- [Tasty API](https://rapidapi.com/apidojo/api/tasty/) - The API used to access the recipes and video links suggested in the search results.
+- [JQuery](https://jquery.com/) - The Javascript library used to write my script to call the Tasty API.
+- [Google Fonts](https://fonts.google.com/) - Fonts for both the headers and the body text were taken from here.
+The font I used is Poppins.
+- [Font Awesome](https://fontawesome.com/search) - Used for the header and social media icons in the footer.
+- [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) - Used to test responsiveness across the site.
+- [GitHub](https://github.com/) - Used as a storage space for my pushed code.
+- [Git](https://git-scm.com/) - Used for version control to make commits and push to GitHub.
+- [CodeAnywhere](https://app.codeanywhere.com/) - The cloud development environment I used to build the site.
+- [Balsamiq](https://balsamiq.cloud/sidwtio/poonp92/rD331) - Used to create the wireframes.
+- [W3C Markup Validation Service](https://validator.w3.org/) - Used to validate all HTML written for the site.
+- [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) - Validated all CSS code written for the site.
+- [AmIResponsive](https://ui.dev/amiresponsive) - Used to create the responsive image you see at the top of the README file.

+---